dm13450/dm13450.github.io/_posts/2018-03-08-dirichletprocess-pointprocess.md

 require(boot)
 ```

-[In my first tutorial](https://dm13450.github.io/2018/02/01/Dirichlet-Density.html) I demonstrated how you can use the `dirichletprocess` package to estimate densities using nonparametric Bayesian mixtures.
+In my first tutorial, [Density Estimation with the dirichletprocesss R package](https://dm13450.github.io/2018/02/01/Dirichlet-Density.html) I demonstrated how you can use the `dirichletprocess` package to estimate densities using nonparametric Bayesian mixtures.
 In the second tutorial I showed how easy it is to [add in your own conjugate mixture models](https://dm13450.github.io/2018/02/21/Custom-Distributions-Conjugate.html).
 In part three of this tutorial series I will show how you can use a Dirichlet process to estimate a point process model.

 But firstly what is a point process?
 [Wikipedia](https://en.wikipedia.org/wiki/Point_process) states that a point process is a collection of points randomly located on some space.
 So, if we have a rectangle, a collection of random points inside the rectangle is a point process.
 For example, lets say we have a field where flowers are growing randomly.
 The co-ordinates where each flower is located form a point process.
 Or, in a 1 dimensional example, we might be observing how long it takes for a bus to arrive at a bus stop.
 Each time a bus arrives, the time is noted.
 These collection of bus arrival times form a 1D point process.